vaibhavgeometer/mnk-game/README.md

    ```

 2. **Install Dependencies**:

-   You only need `pygame`. `numpy` is optional but recommended for better sound generation.
+   While `pygame` is the only requirement, `numpy` is recommended for high-quality procedurally generated audio.

    ```bash
    pip install pygame numpy